 Norway: Parents Against the State

-Norway is widely regarded as one of the world's most progressive societies, yet it's at the centre of an international storm over its child protection policies.
-Campaigners say social workers remove children from their parents without justification, permanently erasing family bonds.
-A number of them are from immigrant backgrounds.
-Tim Whewell meets desperate parents who say they've lost their children because of misunderstood remarks or "insufficient eye contact" - and Norwegian professionals who call the child protection agency dysfunctional and dangerous.
-Is a system designed to put children first now out of control?
+Norway's widely regarded as one of the world's most progressive societies, yet it's at the centre of an international storm over its child protection policies.
+Campaigners accuse its social workers of removing children - some from immigrant backgrounds - from their parents without justification, and permanently erasing family bonds.
+Tim Whewell meets parents who say they've lost their children because of misunderstood remarks or "insufficient eye contact" - and Norwegian professionals who call the system monstrous and dysfunctional.
+Is a service designed to put children first now out of control?